Cuco Sánchez

-José Refugio "Cuco" Sánchez Saldaña (3 May 1921 - 5 October 2000) was a Mexican singer, songwriter, guitarist, and actor.
+José Refugio "Cuco" Sánchez Saldaña (3 May 1921 - 5 October 2000) was a Mexican singer, songwriter, musician, and actor.

 Sánchez was one of Mexico's most popular singers and recorded most of his singles and studio albums for Columbia Records.
 He is also one of Mexico's most famous and prolific songwriters.
 His songs include "Anillo de compromiso", "Anoche estuve llorando", "Por qué peca esa mujer", "Fallaste, corazón", "La cama de piedra", "Siempre hace frío", "Arrieros somos", "No soy monedita de oro", "Del cielo cayó una rosa", "Cariño santo", "Nuestro gran amor", "Grítenme, piedras del campo", and "¡Qué manera de perder!".

 He also acted in films and television series.

 Life and career

 Sánchez was born in Altamira, a port city on the Gulf of Mexico, to José Refugio Sánchez and Felipa Saldaña Cabello.
 He began writing verses in his early years and later learned how to play the guitar.
 In 1937, at age 15, he wrote his first hit song, "Mi chata", which was recorded by the duet Las Serranitas.
 In the same year he began singing on the XEW radio station, where he eventually had his own program.
 Because of his young age and overnight success as a songwriter, he came to be known as El Benjamín de los Compositores (literally "The Benjamin of Songwriters", or "The Youngest of Songwriters").

 Mr. Emilio Azcárraga Vidaurreta [the owner of XEW] helped me a lot.
 My songs came to Lucha Reyes and then all the famous singers sang them, which flattered me, for only then could I really regard myself as a songwriter.